magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 ## Totals calculation improvements

-The current approach for quote calculation has multiple drawbacks like changes the quote object, quote totals collector is difficult to customize, a complicated logic to define the order of totals calculation (tax before/after discount, discount/tax rules for shipping, etc.), additional calls to 3rd party systems for shipping rate prices updating.
+The current approach for quote calculation has multiple drawbacks like changes in the quote object, a quote totals collector is difficult to customize, a complicated logic to define the order of totals calculation (tax before/after discount, discount/tax rules for shipping, etc.), additional calls to 3rd party systems for shipping rate prices updating.

-The proposed solution assumes that a quote will be an immutable object, each calculator will create new totals object based on previous and the order of calculation can be changed via configuration.
+The proposed solution assumes that a quote will be an immutable object and will operate with totals list, each calculator will create add new totals object based on totals list and the order of each calculation can be changed in runtime.
 As one of the benefits of the proposed approached - the list of calculators and their order can be visualized for better calculation understanding.

 Let's consider the calculation of the totals might look like.

 ![Totals Calculation](img/totals-calculation-pipeline.png)

-Each calculator receives Quote DTO and Totals DTO, calculates totals and creates new Totals DTO with the calculated amount.
+Each calculator receives Quote DTO and Totals List, calculates totals, creates new Totals DTO with the calculated amount and adds it to Totals List.
 This approach allows to do not change a quote object, have a defined interface for totals and change the order of calculation.
 Magento provides multiple configurations to change the order of calculation, for example, discount can be applied before shipping amount or after.

 ![Totals Calculation 2](img/totals-calculation-pipeline-2.png)